Beyond Outerplanarity: Outer k -Planar Graphs

-\begin{proof} Our approach is to leverage the structure of the balanced separators as described in the proof of Theorem~\ref{thm:separator}.
-Namely, we enumerate the sets which could correspond to such a separator, pick an appropriate outer $k$-planar drawing of these vertices and their edges, partition the components arising from this separator into \emph{regions}, and recursively test the outer $k$-planarity of the regions.
+In the remainder of this section, we refer to the connected components of $G\setminus S$ simply as \emph{components}.

-To obtain quasi-polynomial runtime, we need to limit the number of components on which we branch.
-To do so, we group them into regions defined by special edges of the separators.
+In order to obtain a quasi-polynomial algorithm for recognizing outer $k$-planar graphs, we leverage the structure of balanced separators as described in the proof of Theorem~\ref{thm:separator}.
+Specifically, we enumerate the vertex sets that could form such a separator.
+For each set, we choose an appropriate outer $k$-planar drawing of the subgraph it induces and partition the remaining parts of the graph into regions bounded by the boundary vertices of the separator.
+We then recursively test whether the graph induced by the vertices in each of the regions admits an outer $k$-planar drawing.